Nepal Motorbike Tour Cost 2026: Complete Breakdown

 Most rental shops are in Thamel, Kathmandu.
 A seven-day rental of a Royal Enfield Himalayan costs 245 to 385 USD.
 A fourteen-day rental: 490 to 770 USD.
 Longer rentals usually come with a daily discount.

-Fuel: Petrol is 202 NPR per litre (about 1.35 USD) in Kathmandu as of April 2026, following three price hikes driven by the West Asia conflict.
+Fuel: Petrol is 217 NPR per litre and diesel is 225 NPR per litre in Kathmandu (as of May 2026) as of May 2026, following three price hikes driven by the West Asia conflict.
 Outside Kathmandu, prices can be 5 to 10 rupees higher.
 A Royal Enfield Himalayan averages about 30 kilometres per litre.
 Riding 100 to 150 kilometres per day, budget 4 to 7 USD daily for fuel, or roughly 30 to 50 USD for a seven-day tour.

 Accommodation (self-arranged):